ttungl/feature-selection-for-machine-learning/README.md

 		- Basically, the process will be the same as in classification method, but we will change the scoring method in SFS to be `r2`.

 ### Step backward feature selection
+- This method starts by fitting a model using all features.
+Then it removes one feature that produces the highest performing algorithm for a certain evaluation criteria.
+In the second step, it will remove a second feature that also produces the best performing algorithm, the process continues until a certain criteria is met.
+- The selection procedure is called greedy, because it evaluates all `n` possible features.
+- The procedure are the same as in the step forward feature selection, except we replace by `forward=False` in the `SFS`.

 ### Exhaustive feature selection
 - In an exhaustive feature selection, the best subset of features is selected by optimizing a specified performance metric for a certain ML algorithm.
 For example, if the classifier is a logistic regression, and the dataset has 4 features, the algorithm will evaluate all 15 feature combinations as follows: